The Resort Municipality of Whistler's Corporate and Community Services Division includes the following departments.

-The Legislative Services Department at the Report Municipality of Whistler (RMOW) provides services to Council, RMOW departments and the public.
+The Legislative Services Department at the Resort Municipality of Whistler (RMOW) provides services to Council, RMOW departments and the public.
 The department also helps to ensure that Council’s procedures and processes are legal, accountable, and accessible.

 The Legislative Services Department is primarily responsible for:

 - Preparing, maintaining, and preserving Bylaws, Procedures, Agreements, and Council meeting minutes;

 - Providing advice and managing the governance process relative to Council and Committees business;